kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 ###### What specific metrics should inform a rollback?

-- `statefulset_controller_statefulset_unavailable_replicas` shows how many StatefulSet replicas are unavailable
+- `statefulset_unavailable_replicas` shows how many StatefulSet replicas are unavailable
 - `workqueue_depth{name="statefulset"}` shows the current depth of the StatefulSet controller queue
 - `workqueue_queue_duration_seconds{name="statefulset"}` shows how long items wait in queue before processing
 - `workqueue_retries_total{name="statefulset"}` shows retry counts which may indicate processing failures